nucleic/kiwi/docs/source/basis/basic_systems.rst

         std::cout << xm.value() << ", " << x1.value() << ", " << x2.value();

-This last update creates an infeasible situation by pushing x2 further than 100 if we keep x1 where it would like to be and as a consequence we get the following solution: ``xm == 90, x1 == 80, x2 == 100``
+This last update creates an infeasible situation by pushing x2 further than 100, if we keep x1 where it would like to be.
+As a consequence, we get the following solution: ``xm == 90, x1 == 80, x2 == 100``

 .. note::

-    To know if a non-required constraint was violated when solving the system, you can use the constraint ``violated`` method.
+    To determine if a non-required constraint was violated when solving the system, you can use the constraint's ``violated`` method.

     .. versionadded:: 1.4

 Footnotes
 ---------

-.. [#f1] Actually there are some corner cases in which this can be violated.
+.. [#f1] Actually, there are some corner cases in which this can be violated.
          See :ref:`basics-internals`